-Everyone applying for an internship must write a formal letter of intent on paper and submit an eight-piece mini-portfolio of past work to Bill Deering, Department of Art + Design internship coordinator.
+Everyone applying for an internship must write a formal letter of intent on paper and submit an eightpiece mini-portfolio of past work to Bill Deering, Department of Art + Design internship coordinator.
 A copy of the letter of intent should also be given to the student's major professor for third-fourth-year applicants who know the discipline they are going into.
 The letter of intent should describe your plans for an internship, what you expect to accomplish and justifications for choosing that type of company (gallery, artist, advertising, design editorial studio, photography, new media, film, Illustration etc).
 Application to Art 408 should be received by March 15th for summer/fall and September15th for winter/spring semesters.
 While this is not a "cut off" date the longer you wait the less professional you will look and that will reduce your chances of being accepted.

-The applicant must submit the formal letter of intent and portfolio, and have received approval from the internship coordinator or major professor prior to contacting any prospective organization.
+The applicant must have submitted the formal letter of intent and the eight-piece portfolio, and have received approval from the internship coordinator or major professor prior to contacting any prospective organization.

 You MUST show a portfolio when applying for any internship.
-Any internship, which does not require a portfolio, is violating almost everything we are striving for in the Department.
+Any internship, which does not require a portfolio, is violating almost everything we are striving for in the Department of Art + Design.
 You should be suspect of any place, which doesn't strongly value the quality of your work and of everyone else's, that works there.
 Upon acceptance into an internship you are to state in writing to the internship coordinator that you received an internship, company, location and all information.

-During your internship you must keep and maintain a personal blog at the end of your internship experience, you are to supply the internship coordinator with documentation in the form of a blog /web site and a letter of recommendation.
-See the section titled Documenting your internship experience http://philadelphia.aiga.org/unpaid-internship-pledge/
+During your internship you must keep and maintain a personal blog and enter into a dialog on the Department of Art + Design blog.
+At the end of your internship experience, you are to supply the internship coordinator with documentation in the form of a blog /web site.
+See the section titled Documenting your internship experience below.

-Negotiating your internship experience
+The internship experience

 The application procedure and approval schedules vary widely with different organizations.
 The student should have a thorough understanding of what the targeted company's work requirements are.
-The student should bargain early for the best involvement and interaction with the company's creative personnel.
-The University of Delaware supports AIGA / Philadelphia Paid Internship Pledge.
+The student should negotiate early for the best involvement and interaction with the creative personnel